How Does Indoor Air Quality Impact Student Health and Academic Performance?

 - Children in classrooms it high outdoor air ventilation rates tend to achieve higher scores on standardized tests in math and reading than children in poorly ventilated classrooms.

-Recent research suggests that a school’s physical environment also can play a major role in academic performance.
+Recent research suggests that a school’s physical environment also can play a major role in academic performance, including:

-- Insufficient cleaning or excessive use of cleaning chemicals
+- Insufficient cleaning or excessive use of cleaning chemicals; and

 The measure of school quality, and school districts are always looking for ways to improve their performance.
 They focus on: